Contesting a Will

 Missing Will: if there is no Will, the rules of intestacy are applied to divide up the testators estate.
 These rules tend to overlook cohabiting couples, unless they were married or in a civil partnership.
 However, the partner in such a relationship is still allowed to make a claim against the deceased’s estate, even if there is no Will present.

 Fraudulent Wills: if you believe a Will is fraudulent you have a right to make a claim against it.
 This can include missing pages of the Will, the signature not matching that of the testator, a change in the margins or the font, to indicate pages have been replaced after the signing, and so on.

 Professional Neglect: if the claimant believes that the testator received incorrect or inadequate legal advice from whomever drafted the Will for them, they can put in a claim for professional neglect.
 While this is a serious matter, proving or disproving the advice provided to the testator can be difficult.

 Beneficiaries: Perhaps the most common ground for contesting a Will is from people who believe they should have been included in it as a beneficiary, or that other beneficiaries have no right to be included.
 Claimants need to prove a reasonable expectation that they belong in the Will – either through a relationship with the deceased or evidence of a promise made by them.

 If a beneficiary that was financially dependent upon the deceased during their life feels they haven’t been sufficiently provided for in the Will, they may be able to make a claim under The Inheritance (Provision for Family & Dependants) Act 1975.

 Here at Paradigm Wills and Legal Services, we are able to assist you in contentious probate and you will be sure to have the best team supporting you.
-We assist clients in Leicester, London, and beyond, whichever side of the process they fall under.
+We assist clients with contesting a Will in Leicester and London, whichever side of the process they fall under.
 For more information or to arrange a consultation, give us a call today on 0800 999 7750.